Emanuele Olivieri: 2025

 After testing with them in Italian F4's post-season tests, Olivieri joined R-ace GP to compete in the 2025 F4 Middle East Championship.
 In the first qualifying session of the season at Yas Marina, Olivieri took his first pole in Formula 4 ahead of Alex Powell.
-In race one, Olivieri took advantage of Powell's car hitting trouble to lead all laps en route to his maiden win in the championship.
-From 10th on the grid in race two, Olivieri climbed up to third, narrowly missing out on second as Kean Nakamura-Berta held him off.
-Starting second for race three, Olivieri took the lead at the start after Powell stalled from pole and held off Nakamura-Berta to take his second win of the season by 0.071 seconds.
+From pole, Olivieri took a dominant lights-to-flag win in race one, before climbing from tenth to third in race two, and winning race three by 0.071 seconds over Kean Nakamura-Berta.
 In the second round of the season, held at the Corkscrew layout of Yas Marina, Olivieri took both pole positions and grew his points lead by taking his third win of the season in race one.
 In race two Olivieri charged from 10th place to finish fourth, while in race three, he won from pole by holding off Nakamura-Berta following several safety car restarts.